South Caicos Kiteboarding

 interCaribbean is the only airline with regular flights to South Caicos, and they tend to have very reasonable overweight and oversize baggage fees.
 However, a large group with kite equipment may be better off making the journey by boat.

 The following are the best kite spots on South Caicos.

 East Bay typically offers the best conditions for kiteboarding on South Caicos.

-The depth of the bay ranges from 3-6 feet (1-2 meter) near the beach and sheltered eastern shallows, to up to about 16 feet (5 meters) in the deepest sections of the bay.
+The depth of the bay ranges from 3-6 feet (1-2 m) near the beach and sheltered eastern shallows, to up to about 16 feet (5 m) in the deepest sections of the bay.
 A barrier reef protects the area and creates a bit of a break at times.

-Long Cay are also within kiting distance, be aware of the difficulty of making your way back up wind.
+The waters off Cockburn Harbour and Long Cay are also within kiting distance, but be aware of the difficulty of making your way back upwind.

 Wind will typically be a bit more side-on here, but the greatest detraction is simply the lack of beach accesses.

 The far northern point of South Caicos, Plandon Cay Cut is a tremendously scenic region of small cays, colorful channels, and sandbars.

 Due to the typically side-on wind and low limestone bluffs, this area can be a bit tougher to launch from compared to other sites.

 As a very quiet island that doesn’t see many visitors, kiteboarding support options are limited.